 ACEHR has developed a set of key recommendations derived from areas within the NEHRP strategic plan and the new NRC road map that are not being addressed, and from recommendations made in ACEHR's 2010 report that need further attention.
-While the committee fully endorses the NRC road map, we realize that funding for full implementation is years off due to budget constraints.
+While the committee fully endorses the NRC road map, we realize that funding for its full implementation is years off due to budget constraints.
 We have selected 5 of the 18 tasks specified in the NRC report for focused attention by NEHRP.
-These tasks, listed below1, go beyond current program activities and should be initiated, but not at the expense of ongoing program work.
-Accompanying these tasks, each of which is expected to require up to 20 years for full implementation, are the NRC's cost estimates for the first 5 years of work on the task (average cost per year) and for the entire 20-year NRC implementation period (total cost for task implementation).
+These tasks, listed below under the numbers assigned by the NRC, go beyond current NEHRP activities and should be initiated, but not at the expense of ongoing program work.
+Accompanying the tasks, each of which is expected to require up to 20 years for full implementation, are the NRC's cost estimates for the first 5 years of work on the task (average cost per year) and for the entire 20-year NRC implementation period (total cost for task implementation).

-- Socioeconomic Research on Hazard Mitigation and Recovery: years 1-5, \$3 million (M)/year; years 1-20, \$60M total.
+- 10. Socioeconomic Research on Hazard Mitigation and Recovery: years 1-5, \$3 million (M)/year; years 1-20, \$60M total.
 (Potential economic cascade if losses become too great in any one community.) - 11.
-Observatory Network on Community Resilience and Vulnerability: years 1-5, \$2.9M/ year; years 1-20, \$57.3M total.
-(Reinvigorate community initiatives; similar to project impact.) - 15.
+Observatory Network on Community Resilience and Vulnerability: years 1-5, \$2.9M/year; years 1-20, \$57.3M total.
+(Reinvigorate community initiatives; similar to the Federal Emergency Management Agency's former Project Impact program.) - 15.
 Guidelines for Earthquake Resilient Lifeline Systems: years 1-5, \$5M/year; years 1-20, \$100M total.
 (The gap between this task and current NEHRP activities may be larger than for any of the other tasks.
 One area of emphasis is on geographic distribution and network performance, as opposed to single components.
 This task may also require the largest budget increase for NEHRP, primarily because this area has been so underfunded.) - 17.
-Knowledge, Tools, and Technology Transfer to/from the Private Sector: years 1-5, \$8.4M/year; years 1-20, \$168M total. - Earthquake Resilient Community and Regional Demonstration Projects: years 1-5, \$15.6M/year; years 1-20, \$1 billion total.
+Knowledge, Tools, and Technology Transfer to/from the Private Sector: years 1-5, \$8.4M/year; years 1-20, \$168M total. - 18.
+Earthquake Resilient Community and Regional Demonstration Projects: years 1-5, \$15.6M/year; years 1-20, \$1 billion total.
 (This is the single largest element in the road map, and the area that requires the most attention.)